We finally asked black women who thirst for Max Branning… why?

 “The man is so sexy.
 He screams BDE, even though his lips are thin and his lashes non-existent.
 Me, I barely even ride for oyinbos like that.
 He’s just an anti-hero and I wish to be devoured, serve me up with some slaw.

 My favourite Max moment was 2007 Christmas, him pretending the tape on Christmas day was a joke is classic Max.
 I love his scenes with Stacey because it’s obvious that’s the love of his life.
-Really I think that the appeal comes from his intensity as a character and the fact he is so irresistible to the countless beautiful women on the show must mean he can throw it down.
+No, but really I think that the appeal comes from his intensity as a character.
+And the fact he is so irresistible to the countless beautiful women on the show must mean he can throw it down.
 Tanya was a peng ting, Bubbly in the fridge, also a peng ting.
 Stacey?
 Peng ting.
 Ruby?
 Peng ting!
 I’ve felt this way since Year 5.”

 I’d say I’m a victim of his charming sociopathy and want to believe he has a soul.
 Also, it’s funny, if he was black he’d give me proper creepy uncle at the function vibes.
 But aesthetically Max is very far removed from anyone I’d ever be around.
 Oh my god… I’m saying Max is my exotic man.”